adhlaphy/enose-pca-fingerprinting/README.md

 ### 3. Scree Plot
 PC1 explains 53.5% of total variance.
-Eight principal components capture 90% of variance — a 16× reduction from 128 dimensions.
+Eight principal components capture 90% of variance — a 16x reduction from 128 dimensions.

 ### 4. PCA 2D Scatter
 Ethylene and Acetone form tight, well-separated clusters.
-Ethanol and Acetaldehyde show partial overlap, consistent with their similar chemical structures and surface reaction mechanisms on metal-oxide sensors.
+Ethanol and Acetaldehyde show partial overlap, consistent with their similar chemical structures and surface reaction mechanisms.

 ### 5. Drift Visualization
-Batch-colored projection reveals systematic displacement of all gas clusters from early batches to late batches, confirming temporal sensor drift over 36 months.
+Batch-colored projection reveals systematic displacement of all gas clusters from early to late batches, confirming temporal drift over 36 months.

 ### 6. Drift Trajectories
-Centroid trajectories show consistent directional movement in PC space rather than random scatter.
+Centroid trajectories show consistent directional movement in PC space.
 Acetone shows the largest total drift.
 Toluene shows the least.
-Consistent direction indicates the drift is systematic and potentially correctable.

 ### 7. Loading Plot
-Sensor 8 contributes most strongly to PC1, appearing twice in the top 5 loading rankings.
-This identifies Sensor 8 as the most critical sensor for gas discrimination in this array.
+Sensor 8 contributes most strongly to PC1, identifying it as the most critical sensor for gas discrimination in this array.

 ---